 The destruction of vehicles, lack of manpower and need to conserve fuel brought about discussions on co-operation between the Corporation and Western National, who were the only other major operator in the area by then.
 Those discussions resulted in the Plymouth Joint Services Agreement being signed in October 1942.

-Plymouth's last totally independent bus operator, the Heybrook Bay Motor Services Company Limited, was sold to the Western National Omnibus Company Limited in December 1959 and their services were integrated into the Plymouth Joint Services.
+Plymouth's last totally independent bus operator, the Heybrook Bay Motor Services Company Limited, was sold to the Western National Omnibus Company Limited in December 1958 and from January 1st 1959 their services were integrated into the Plymouth Joint Services.